federicohermo/container-status/README.md

 - **Card-Based UI**: The app uses cards to display container information, origin and destination details, events, and routes.
 - **Search Bar for Card Visibility**: The search bar allows users to show/hide individual cards by searching their titles.
-- **Stepper Navigation**: A stepper component allows users to navigate through different events related to the container.
+- **Stepper Navigation**: A `Stepper` component allows users to navigate through different events related to the container.
-- **Date Picker Simulation**: A date picker is provided to simulate the current day and navigate through the stepper component.
+- **Date Picker Simulation**: A date picker is provided to simulate the current day and navigate through the `Stepper` component.
 - **Dark Mode**: Toggle between dark and light modes for a customized user experience.
-- **Sidebar**: The sidebar manages dark mode and date simulation.
+- **Sidebar**: The `Sidebar` manages dark mode and date simulation.

 ## Folder Structure